 Do you really want to touch and change lives for the glory of God?
 Then let everyone around you see you doing everything with a good attitude, without complaining or arguing.
 God has promised that when you do, He will honor you, and use you to impact the lives of others.
 (Philippians 2:14-16) Remember, you are anointed by the living God to do difficult and unpleasant things with a holy ease and joy.
 So I urge you today to resist those feelings of dread in the power of God's Spirit, and take hold of the divine enablement that is available to you in Christ!

-Lord, forgive me for the times that I've allowed feelings of dread to steal my peace and joy, and to drain my energy.
+Lord, forgive me for the times that I have allowed feelings of dread to steal my peace and joy, and to drain my energy.
 Teach me how to resist these destructive feelings by relying on Your power and wisdom.
-Help me to do everything with a good attitude, so I can be a witness to others and glorify You.
+Help me to do everything with a good attitude, so I can be a powerful witness to others, and glorify You.
 Thank You that because of Your grace, dread shall no longer rule over me!

 |Caitie Hurst Releases Single, "How Could I Be Silent"|

 |Rhett Walker Band Announces Self-Titled EP for August 10|

 Fri 20 Apr 2018 21:19:00 EST

 Fri 20 Apr 2018 21:00:00 EST

 |Winter Jam Crowned Top First Quarter 2018 Music Tour|